-- 36. The effect of section 9 is that a payment that is a holding deposit (within the meaning given in Schedule 1) is treated as having been made subject to specific terms set out in Schedule 2. - Schedule 2: Treatment of holding deposits - 37.
-Schedule 2 specifies when a holding deposit must be repaid: within seven days of the contract being entered into, or if the contract is not entered into by the "deadline for agreement", within seven days of the deadline for agreement.
-The "deadline for agreement" is fifteen days, beginning with the day of the payment of the holding deposit. - 38.
+40. The effect of section 9 is that a payment that is a holding deposit (within the meaning given in Schedule 1) is treated as having been made subject to specific terms set out in Schedule 2.

+Schedule 2: Treatment of holding deposits

+- 41. Schedule 2 specifies when a holding deposit must be repaid: within seven days of the contract being entered into, or if the contract is not entered into by the "deadline for agreement", within seven days of the deadline for agreement.
+The "deadline for agreement" is fifteen days, beginning with the day of the payment of the holding deposit. - 42.
 This means that if no agreement is reached by the end of the fourteenth day of a period starting on the day when the holding deposit is paid, the holding deposit must be repaid by the end of the twenty-first day of that period.
-The parties involved can however agree that they are to provide for a longer "deadline for agreement", in which case the date on which repayment is to be made will be calculated taking that into account. - 39.
+The parties involved can however agree that they are to provide for a longer "deadline for agreement", in which case the date on which repayment is to be made will be calculated taking that into account. - 43.
 There are various exceptions, set out in the Schedule, to these repayment requirements.
 The holding deposit does not have to be repaid if the deposit is applied towards the first payment of rent under the contract (paragraph 5(a)).
 Nor does it have to be repaid if it is applied towards the payment of a security deposit under the contract (paragraph 5(b)).
-In this latter case it will be treated, for the purposes of the deposit protection requirements (see section 45 of the Renting Homes (Wales) Act 2016) as having been paid on the date the contract is made. - 40.
-Paragraph 7 provides that the landlord does not have to repay a holding deposit if the landlord is prohibited by section 22 of the Immigration Act 2014 from letting premises to the prospective contract-holder (because the prospective contract-holder is disqualified from renting privately by reason of his or her immigration status).
-This exception will, however, only apply where the landlord did not know, and could not have been expected to know, that was the case prior to accepting the deposit.
+In this latter case it will be treated, for the purposes of the deposit protection requirements (see section 45 of the Renting Homes (Wales) Act 2016) as having been paid on the date the contract is made.

-- 41. Paragraph 8 provides that the landlord does not have to repay a holding deposit if the prospective contract-holder provides false or misleading information to the landlord, and this information (or the act of providing false or misleading information) is such that the landlord is "reasonably entitled" to take that information into account in deciding whether to grant the contract.
-This will be a question of fact in an individual case. - 42.
-Paragraphs 9 and 10 provide that the landlord does not have to repay a holding deposit if the prospective contract-holder decides not to enter into a contract (and notifies the landlord of this) or the contract-holder (but not the landlord) fails to take all reasonable steps to enter into a contract.
+- 44. Paragraph 7 provides that the landlord does not have to repay a holding deposit if the prospective contract-holder provides false or misleading information to the landlord, and this information (or the act of providing false or misleading information) is such that the landlord is "reasonably entitled" to take that information into account in deciding whether to grant the contract.
+This will be a question of fact in an individual case. - 45.
+Paragraphs 8 and 9 provide that the landlord does not have to repay a holding deposit if the prospective contract-holder decides not to enter into a contract (and notifies the landlord of this) or the contract-holder (but not the landlord) fails to take all reasonable steps to enter into a contract.